Kystverket/IMO-Maritime-Single-Window/README.md

 - Docker version 26.1.4
 - WSL version: 2.2.4.0

 ## Installation
-Navigate to the project directory /IMOMaritimeSingleWindow and use Docker to build and run the containers.
+Use the command line interface (CLI) to navigate to the project directory IMO-Maritime-Single-Window/IMOMaritimeSingleWindow, and use Docker to build and run the containers.

 ### Build & Run the Docker Containers
 Use the command line interface (CLI) to build and run the containers.